context-distill

 MCP Client Registration

-After building or installing the binary, register it in your MCP client.
+After building or installing the binary, register it in your MCP client to use the tool interface.

 JSON-based clients (Claude Desktop, Cursor, etc.)